 Our student services are dedicated to working with the student and all the support resources to enable student success.
 Our educational philosophy is to develop the student’s whole person.

-Our mission focuses on intellect, creativity, and character, and together these provide students with a strong foundation, so that they can graduate from Ithaca College knowing a lot more about who they are, who they want to be, and what they will do next.
-Whatever that involves – whether it be graduate study, the beginning of a specific career path, or a service opportunity at home or abroad – Humanities and Sciences students leave here with the abilities, skills, and knowledge to be successful in any of their future endeavors.
+Our goal is to foster students’ intellect, creativity, and character, which give them a solid foundation, so that they graduate from Ithaca College knowing a lot more about who they are, who they want to be, and what they will do next.
+Whatever that involves – whether it be graduate study, the beginning of a specific career path, or a service opportunity at home or abroad – Humanities and Sciences students leave here with the knowledge, capabilities, skills, and purposefulness to be successful in their future endeavors.

-I urge you to explore our programs by examining materials available on this website.
-If at all possible, visit us to discover for yourself the outstanding facilities and great natural beauty that set our campus apart.
-And reach out to our faculty and staff – we love what we do and would be happy to tell you more about the wide range of possibilities available to you in the School of Humanities and Sciences.
+I encourage you to explore our programs by examining materials available on this website.
+I also encourage you to visit us to discover for yourself the outstanding facilities and great natural beauty that set our campus apart.
+And reach out to our faculty and staff – we love what we do and would be happy to tell you more about the abundant opportunities available to you in the School of Humanities and Sciences.